Gordon999/PItoLCD/README.md

 hdmi_cvt 480 320 60 6 0 0 0 to hdmi_cvt 640 480 60 6 0 0 0

-you should bdxable to connect a hdmi monitor at the same time
+you should be able to connect a hdmi monitor at the same time

 Calibrate touchscreen after connecting